Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 "Drawn by your Driver instincts?"

 "Something _like that.
 And besides..._" She looked to Brighid, and they turned around and looked at the group.
-They were gathered around in a circle, chatting.
+They were gathering around in a circle, chatting.
 She continued, "I get the feeling _that_, if I stay near that boy, I might bear witness to **something** quite extraordinary."

 ---